signalogic/SigSRF_SDK/iaTest_readme.md

 <a name="OutputFrameGrabs"></a>
 # Output Frame Grabs

 Below are some example frame grabs from output .yuv files.
-This is what you should see prior to making source code modifications.
+After running the demo, this is what you should see for output yuv file results, prior to making source code modifications.

 ![Image](https://github.com/signalogic/SigSRF_SDK/blob/master/images/Surveillance_video_detection_algorithm_concurrent_suspects.png?raw=true "Object tracking and stats printout in CCTV surveillance video with unstable camera (video was captured with a hand-held mobile phone)")